American Association of Oral and Maxillofacial Surgeons Oral and maxillofacial surgeons:

 ROAAOMS Underrepresented Minorities (URM) in OMS Mentor Program

-The ROAAOMS Underrepresented Minority OMS Mentorship Program was inspired by the need to better connect with minority dental students who are looking to gain perspective on the OMS specialty.
-Underrepresented Minorities (URMs) make up only approximately 10 percent of OMS residents, despite comprising 32.6 percent of the U.S. population.
-The goal of this mentorship will be to increase mentees’ knowledge of the OMS specialty, dispel any concerns they may have about entering the field, empower them and guide them through the application process with the intent of increasing the percentages of qualified URMs in the specialty.
-The Underrepresented Minority OMS Mentorship Program also hopes to:
+This program seeks to work toward improving diversity through recruitment and mentorship of underrepresented minority pre-dental/dental students.
+The goal of this mentorship will be to increase menteesโ€™ knowledge of the OMS specialty, dispel any concerns they may have about entering the field, empower them and guide them through the application process with the intent of increasing the percentages of qualified URMs in the specialty.
+The ROAAOMS Underrepresented Minority OMS Mentorship Program also hopes to:

 • Provide a perspective on the application process and residency to URM dental and pre-dental students who are interested in the OMS specialty, given that many dental schools lack OMS residencies with URM residents or attendings.